 To use this feature, client devices must be running Windows Insider build 21277 or later.
 Let’s check how to enable the Windows Update native experience –

-- In Configuration Manager console, Navigate Administration workspace, select Client Settings.
+- In the Configuration Manager console, Navigate the Administration workspace, and select Client Settings.

 - Select the Computer Restart group in Client Settings